-Jean has delivered keynotes, workshops and seminars to over 15,000 people, sharing her experiences as a tech entrepreneur in video game publishing, her experiences as a comedian and joy coach, and her childhood growing up as a hard of hearing girl in a deaf household.
+Jean has delivered keynotes, workshops and seminars to over 16,000 people, sharing her experiences as an edtech entrepreneur in video game publishing, her experiences as a comedian and joy coach, and her childhood growing up as a hard of hearing girl in a deaf household.
 As a native signer, Jean delivers engaging content in both English and American Sign Language.

 Games Industry Talks